tjdolan121/TextClassifierLib/README.md

-# Sentiment Analysis with CountVectorizer
+# Text Classification with CountVectorizer

 ## Project Goals
 1. To creatively implement a general-purpose text classifier